 - Some lawyers now offer unbundled legal services, which means you can pay them to help you with certain tasks but not your whole case.

-The cost will also depend on how much you and the other person have agreed to already.
+The cost will also depend on how much you and the other person have already agreed to.

-Before you sign a separation agreement, you and your spouse should get legal advice to make sure it's fair to both of you.
+If you don’t use a lawyer, you and your spouse should get legal advice before you sign a separation agreement to make sure the terms in it are fair to both of you.

 What if you made an agreement when you lived together?

-If you and your spouse made an agreement when you were living together (also called a cohabitation agreement), you can use it for parts of your new agreement.
-But you'll need to change some parts.
-For example, you'll have to add:
+If you and your spouse made an agreement when you were living together (also called a cohabitation agreement), you can use it for parts of a new agreement.

 Can you change an agreement?